Football and rugby results from the weekend

 SWPL, Premier West:

-Dobwalls 0 Bude Tn 0, Holsworthy 1 Wendron Utd 0, Liskeard Ath 3 Penzance 1, Sticker 0 Newquay 0, Truro City 0 Bodmin Tn 1, Wadebridge Tn 1 Callington Tn 3.
+Bodmin Tn 3 Launceston 2, Camelford 3 Wendron Utd 0, Penzance 0 Newquay 2, St Day 3 Millbrook 0, Truro City 2 Wadebridge Tn 2.

 St Piran League, Premier East: